Research Fellow, School of Design

-We seek a Research Fellow in Design, Participatory Art and Facilitation,0.5 FTE (two and a half days a week) to join the School of Design at the Faculty of Liberal Arts, the University of Greenwich in London.
+We seek a Research Fellow in Aquaponics Design (0.4 FTE) to join the School of Design.
 This is a unique opportunity to join a London-based design school with a vision to impact the world by focusing on sustainable development goals and addressing design diversity and design inclusion issues.

 Most of the vacancy’s duties will involve Research in various settings, and the successful candidate should have experience in quantitative and qualitative data analysis in the project context.
 The successful candidate will engage in the REF and KEF and contribute to the school's research profile.

-The successful candidate will hold a Masters degree in a relevant field.
+The successful candidate must hold a Masters degree in a relevant field.

-Should you have any queries, please contact the AHRC Principal Investigator (PI) Dr Oliver Gingrich email@example.com or HR on firstname.lastname@example.org
+Should you have any queries, please contact the Principal Investigator (PI) Professor Benzion Kotzen B.Kotzen@greenwich.ac.uk or HR on email@example.com

 We are looking for people who can help us deliver our mission of transforming lives through inspired teaching and research, through our values.